microsoft/sqlworkshops/SQLGroundToCloud/README.md

 Members from the Azure Data Product Group will lead you through the data estate options from Microsoft, from on-premises SQL Server (including some of the new features in SQL Server) to Relational Database options in Azure.
 You'll how to evaluate the benefits/costs of each technology option, and give you multiple tools that you can take home to inventory, evaluate, and migrate your current data platform environment to the best configuration.

 This course contains lecture and hands on lab work, and is particularly useful for Solution Architects, Data Architects, Application Architects, Technical Sellers, and Application Developers.
-BYOD and experience with SQL is considered a prerequisite.
+A laptop, Microsoft Azure account, and experience with SQL is considered a prerequisite.

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"> <h3>Learning Objectives</h3>